Ricardo Arredondo

 Ricardo Arredondo (May 26, 1949 in Apatzingan, Michoacán, Mexico – September 20, 1991) was a Mexican professional boxer.
 A former WBC super featherweight champion, he was the brother of two-time World light welterweight champion, Rene Arredondo.

 Pro career

 Arredondo turned pro in 1968 and in 1971 challenged Hiroshi Kobayashi for the WBA super featherweight title, but lost a decision.

 WBC Championship

 Later that year he took on Yoshiaki Numata for the WBC Super Featherweight title, and captured the belt with a KO victory.
-He defended the belt five times before losing it to Kuniaki Shibata via decision in 1974.
+He defended the belt five times including against Japanese challenger Morito Kashiwaba, before losing it to Kuniaki Shibata via decision in 1974.

+Professional boxing record

+Personal life

+Arredondo was in a relationship with famous Mexican TV presenter Marcela Rubiales.